 The Blue River parallels much of the lower network, and much of the route passes through thick forested areas.
 The trail heads are mostly to be found in the center of the network, so after completing one portion, a short connector along paved back roads can be ridden to access the remainder.

 8. Stocksdale, Liberty

 Ruth Stocksdale Park offers a fast, flowing trail with a healthy balance of climbs and descents.
 Easily accessed from Kansas City, the park is a fairly non-technical ride for those who want to session some moderately difficult loops.

-Caution is recommended for the wooded areas, since many of the trees edge right up onto the trail and riders can easily clip a shoulder or a handlebar if they’re not paying attention.
+Caution is recommended for the wooded areas since many of the edge of the trees right up onto the trail and riders can easily clip a shoulder or a handlebar if they’re not paying attention.

 9. Greensfelder County Park, Eureka

 Greensfelder is the place to be for technical riding in the St. Louis area.
 The central attraction at Greensfelder Park, the County trail is distinguished by rough, steep climbs and tons of sizable rocks dotted along the way.